 If he has the power and if he has the compassion… We focused on the heart of Jesus; that great feeling inside him of pity.

-Well, you know, it is interesting, in Matthew 9 after Matthew tells us about the compassion of Christ that motivates him, then Jesus immediately presses on to really focus in on what his Church is supposed to do.
+Well, you know, it is interesting, in after Matthew tells us about the compassion of Christ that motivates him, then Jesus immediately presses on to really focus in on what his Church is supposed to do.
 Let me just read those verses; 37 and 38:

 37Then Jesus said to his disciples, “The harvest is plentiful, but the workers are few.
 38Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”